ryman1/keeweb-wiki/Unsupported-Features.md

 Features in this list will not be supported because they are considered visually or functionally disurbing, or redundant, or breaking app ideas.

-- any kind of server required (required; not optional) to run the app
+- any kind of server required to run the app
 - tabs and separate trash per file
 - changing templates and trash groups
 - creating folders without names